Mesa, AZ 85213

 Why is Over 90% of Family Wealth Lost by the Third Generation?

 You could assume that errors in financial and tax planning and investments are the main cause of wealth lost over the generations (in other words, blame it on someone else’s mistakes).
+With Michigan Family Law Attorneys you can make sure you are making the right legal decisions for the future.

 However, studies have shown that these factors account for less than 3% of lost family wealth.
 Instead, the largest contributing factor to generational loss of wealth (60%) is from lack of communication and trust among family members, followed by unprepared heirs (25%).